-Wear Your Voice is an intersectional feminist magazine centering the voices of Black & brown queer women, femmes, trans & non binary people.
+Wear Your Voice is an intersectional feminist magazine centering the voices of Black & brown queer women, femmes, trans and non binary people.
 We prioritize the perspectives of LGBTQIA+ Black and brown folks because it is crucial to ensure that our perspectives have a platform where our creative contributions and ideas are honored.

 What are we looking for?
-If you want to write about pop-culture, news, sexuality, queer culture, gender, (mental) health, race, body politics, and more through an intersectional lens, then you’re at the right place!
+If you want to write about pop-culture, news, sexuality, queer culture, gender, (mental) health, race, body politics, and more through the framework of intersectionality, then you’re at the right place!
 We are looking for nuanced and incisive critiques.
 Essays, listicles, Q&As and reported pieces are welcome and we accept pieces from new writers as much as we do seasoned writers.

 Maintaining a safe space for marginalized people: Before pitching and while writing any drafts, be aware of ableist language, here is a useful resource for everyone, especially writers and editors.
 If your piece or pitch includes descriptions of violence and trauma, please include a trigger warning for our editors.

 How to pitch: We only accept pitches, not complete drafts.
 If you are new to pitching, please answer the basics:

 - What is your piece about?